Constitutional Law I, Constitutional Law II, Advanced Constitutional Law, First Amendment, Second Amendment, State Constitutional Law.

 Encyclopedias and Dictionaries:

-Entries on “National Firearms Act” & “Pittman-Robertson Act” in THE THIRTIES IN AMERICA (Salem Press, forthcoming 2010).
+Entries on “National Firearms Act” & “Pittman-Robertson Act” in THE THIRTIES IN AMERICA (Salem Press, 2011).

 Entries on “Samuel Colt”, “Richard Gatling” & “Hudson Maxim” in GREAT LIVES FROM HISTORY: INVENTORS AND INVENTIONS (Salem Press, 2009).